damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 labeled `Product work`, in both EE and CE projects.
 These are issues that need our attention the most.

+#### Scheduling timeline throughout a milestone

+Issues are scheduled into a milestone, worked on by engineering and design, and then shipped to production.
+Follow these overlapping representative timelines of the 9.0. and 9.1 releases in 2017.

+9.0 timeline
+* 2017-02-04: 9.0 scope established | In scope issues marked with 9.0 milestone
+* 2017-02-07: 9.0 release post created (WIP merge request)
+* 2017-03-07: Complete 9.0 issues merged into master | Incomplete 9.0 issues de-scoped
+* 2017-03-15: 9.0 release post first draft complete (WIP merge request)
+* 2017-03-22: 9.0 shipped to production | 9.0 release post published

+9.1 timeline
+* 2017-03-04: 9.1 scope established | In scope issues marked with 9.1 milestone
+* 2017-03-07: 9.1 release post created (WIP merge request)
+* 2017-04-07: Complete 9.1 issues merged into master | Incomplete 9.1 issues de-scoped
+* 2017-04-15: 9.1 release post first draft complete (WIP merge request)
+* 2017-04-22: 9.1 shipped to production | 9.1 release post published

 ### Where should you look when you need help?

 * The first things you should read are this handbook as well as the [general